 How do cryptocurrencies work?

-The prefix “crypto” suggests the answer: “cryptography”.
-The application of cryptography protects ownership and verifies cryptocurrency transactions through complex algorithmic calculations.
-Because it is based on mathematical functions, the cryptocurrency system is more secure than systems based on human control.
-In particular, encryption ensures that:
+The ‘crypto’ prefix gives us a clue for the answer: ‘cryptography‘.
+It is the mechanism that protects ownership and verifies cryptocurrency transactions through complex algorithmic calculations.
+Since it is based on mathematical functions, the crypto system is more secure than systems based on human control.
+In particular, cryptography ensures that:

-- a user does not spend twice the same amount of cryptocurrency (double spending)
+- users cannot spend the same amount of cryptocurrency twice (double spending problem)

-- a user can exchange cryptocurrency without compromising his privacy
+- users can exchange tokens and coins without compromising their privacy